-Ok so we may be a tad biased, but over the years we have heard plenty of horror stories about failed web design projects to have reasonable expertise on how to choose a web designer.
+Ok so we may be a tad biased, but over the years we have heard plenty of horror stories about failed web design projects to have reasonable expertise on how to choose a web designer or web design business, to partner you on your digital journey.
 We have put this 5 point guide together to help you make a great decision.

 It sounds obvious in an article on How to choose a web designer but is often overlooked.
 Completing a website is a big undertaking and involves plenty of hard work for all involved.
 To get a project completed on time and to a standard you are happy with, will mean working very closely with your web designer or web design agency.
 Are you happy to tell them if you don’t like aspects of their design?
 Are they organised enough to work to deadlines and turn around requests quickly?
 I am always amazed at the number of customers we win because they now loath picking up the phone to their web designer!